Abbey of Our Lady of Gethsemani: Abbot Edward Chaix-Bourbon's resignation amidst scandal

 Dom Edward Chaix-Bourbon was the next Abbot of Gethsemani, installed on May 9, 1890; his abbatial benediction took place in September.
 Dom Edward applied himself to caring for the all-boys school the abbey ran on the grounds, transforming it into Gethsemani College (or Gethsemane college).
 The college received numerous applications, mainly from Kentucky.
 Abbot Edward initiated the construction of new buildings and hired Darnley Beaufort as principal of the boarding school.
 Beaufort claimed to be an aristocrat and an expert educator, but he was subsequently convicted of sexual abuse.
-The 1895 scandal remained with the monastery and its school many years.
+The 1895 scandal remained with the monastery and its school for many years.

 Abbot Edward knew about Beaufort's offenses but did not intervene for years.
 After the scandal was made public, he submitted his resignation at the General Chapter, but it was rejected twice.
 Nonetheless, he remained in France.
 The abbey remained without an abbot for years.
 After a visitation in January 1898, Dom Edmond Obrecht from La Trappe was appointed the administrator and then elected abbot in 1898.

 Dom Obrecht's collection of manuscripts

 Obrecht, originally from Alsace, had been at the Sorbonne before becoming a monk.
-In 1875 he entered La Trappe, and later served as secretary to Procurators General François-Régis Martrin-Donos (1808-1880) and Stanislaus White (1838-1911), working in Rome until 1892.
+In 1875 he entered La Trappe, and later served as secretary to Procurators General François-Régis Martrin-Donos (1808–1880) and Stanislaus White (1838–1911), working in Rome until 1892.
 From 1893 to 1897 he collected donations in Europe and in the United States for the construction of Tre Fontane Abbey in Rome.
-He collected medieval manuscripts (and documents from the time of the French Revolution), kept today at Western Michigan University.
+He collected medieval manuscripts (and documents from the time of the French Revolution), kept first at Western Michigan University, then transferred to their current repository at the Hill Museum & Manuscript Library.

 Trappists as writers

-Two Gethsamni monks of the 20th century are well known for their writing: Thomas Merton and Raymond Flanagan.
+Two Gethsemani monks of the 20th century are well known for their writing: Thomas Merton and Raymond Flanagan.
 Merton wrote on the spirituality of the Cistercians, while Flanagan's work was aimed at a more popular audience.
 Both published widely and had their books translated into several languages.
+Also, the Nicaraguan poet Ernesto Cardenal entered Gethsemani under the supervision of Merton.

 Present

-The current abbot is Elias Dietz.
+Elected to his third six-term in 2020, the current abbot is Elias Dietz.